thestinger/termite/README.rst

 During scrollback search, the current selection is changed to the search match and copied to the PRIMARY clipboard buffer.

-With the scrollback completion/widget open, up/down cycle through completions, escape closes the widget and enter accepts the input.
+With the scrollback search/completion widget open, up/down cycle through completions, escape closes the widget and enter accepts the input.

 TODO
 ====